The Peonies bloom cycle – why it matters to know

 Cutting peonies is a common practice among gardeners to promote more flowers.
 In the peony world, cutting generally means removing the flower stems from the plant.
 However, cutting also includes pruning the leaves and stems for better air circulation, increased sunlight exposure and overall health.

-You May Also Like: How to Save Cantaloupe Seeds: A Comprehensive Guide
+You May Also Like: Keeping Your Devil's Ivy Healthy: A Comprehensive Guide

 When it comes to peony flowering, cutting plays a vital role in plant development.
 Cutting assists with the redirection of the plant’s energy to promote stronger, thicker stems and healthy foliage; this encourages more buds and flowers the following year.